bartholomej/kviff-ext/README.md

 I physically can't.
 I have nowhere to store it.
 I don't even have a server database to store it.
 So even if Justin Bieber asked nicely to see your data, I wouldn't have anything to show him.

-That's why, with KVIFFTV EXTENSION, what happens on your device stays on your device till disappear.
+That's why, with KVIFF EXTENSION, what happens on your device stays on your device till disappear.

 ## Donation